-Users with a Sugar Serve license type have access to Service Console, a Home page dashboard that provides a powerful work environment for customer service agents by incorporating SLAs and region-specific business hours, insightful dashlets, and a cohesive case research and action experience.
+Users with a Sugar Serve or Enterprise license type have access to Service Console, a Home page dashboard that provides a powerful work environment for customer service agents by incorporating SLAs and region-specific business hours, insightful dashlets, and a cohesive case research and action experience.

 Its functionality is broken into two tabs:

 The Overview tab comes pre-built with nine dashlets focused on assisting customer service users track and complete their work.

 The second tab, named "Cases", presents a tabbed view of prioritized lists of cases meeting different filter criteria.
 Clicking a case's row opens a Case focus drawer which displays a wealth of information and provides the tools needed to work the case to completion.

 The floating actions button also appears on the console dashboard and allows users to perform actions such as create dashboards.
 For more information on the floating actions button, refer to the Dashboards and Dashlets documentation.
 Please note that admin users and the user assigned to the Service Console dashboard have the ability to configure the various parts of the console.
 For more information on how to configure the console, refer to the Console Management documentation.

 Out-of-the-box, Service Console is a shared, default Home page dashboard and can be accessed by clicking the Home module's three-dots menu and selecting "Service Console" from the menu.

 Service Console makes heavy use of the Case module's Follow Up Date field which is set according to your organization's SLAs and business hours by the Stock SugarBPM template.
 Several related records must be set up, and an admin must configure the SugarBPM template in order for follow-up dates to be calculated correctly.
 For detailed instructions, refer to the Getting Started With SugarBPM for Sugar Serve and Stock SugarBPM - Case Follow-Up Date Management articles.